-Dr Adnan Naseemullah joined the King’s College in September 2014, after teaching at Johns Hopkins University and the London School of Economics.
+Dr Adnan Naseemullah is a comparative political scientist.
+He joined the King’s College in September 2014, after teaching at Johns Hopkins University and the London School of Economics.

-He has published articles on the politics of development, state-building, political violence and conservative political thought in Comparative Politics, Political Geography, Governance, Studies in Comparative International Development, India Review, Studies in Indian Politics and the Journal of Human Rights.
+His research has also appeared in the Third World Quarterly, Journal of Development Studies, Journal of Strategic Studies, Comparative Politics, Political Geography, Governance, Studies in Comparative International Development, India Review, Asian Studies, Studies in Indian Politics and the Journal of Human Rights.

 Personal webpage: www.naseemullah.com

 - The political economy of national and international development